riptano/astra-portal-getting-started/loadDataIntoAstraDB/README.md

 ```
 _This is the keyspace we created earlier to contain our tables._

+Choose **"machine_learning"** from the **"Target Keyspace"** field.

 Once all values are selected click **"Finish"**.

+### 2F - Load data in background
 At this point the dataset will be loaded in the background and you will receive both an email when the process starts and when the data is loaded.
-This shouldn't take too long, but for now, just move on to the **"Next"** step.
+This should only take a couple of minutes, but for now, just move on to section 3 below.
 We'll come back and verify the data later.

-## 3 Use DSBulk with the Astra Shell
+## 3 Use DSBulk Loader with the Astra Shell
 The [Astra Shell](https://awesome-astra.github.io/docs/pages/astra/astra-cli/) is a command line tool that includes commands for databases, streams, a CQL console, and data loading with DSBulk amongst other things.

+The [DSBulk Loader](https://docs.datastax.com/en/dsbulk/docs/dsbulkAbout.html) can be used for small or large amounts of data, has full error reporting and logging, can load and un-load data, and can reliably count database records.
+This is a command line tool and can be used in automated processes.

+While DSBulk is pretty easy to use on its own, the Astra Shell makes using it a little simpler and provides a whole set of other options we'll explore below.

-#### 3A - Install Astra Shell
+### 3A - Install Astra Shell
 The first thing we'll need to do is install the Astra Shell.
-Execute the following commands in a local terminal.
+Execute the following command in a local terminal.
 ```shell
 curl -Ls https://dtsx.io/get-astra-cli | bash
 ```

-#### 3B - Generate a token for access (you can use an exisitng token if you have one)
+### 3B - Generate a token for access _(you can use an existing token if you have one)_
 Now, let's setup the shell.
 We'll need to get an Astra token ready for this step.
 Tokens are used to securely authenticate and issue commands.

-What's cool is one you pass the token to Astra Shell it will handle everything else for you.
+What's cool is once you pass the token to Astra Shell, it will handle everything else for you.
 Use the following action to create a token if you don't already have one.

-Recommended role = "Organization Administrator"
+Recommended role: _"Organization Administrator"_

 <<createToken>>

-Great, now use the setup command, pass in your token when asked, and we'll load up some data.
+Now use the setup command.
+Pass in your token when asked, and we’ll load some data!

 ```shell
 astra setup
 ```

-### 🖥️ Output
+#### 🖥️ Output

 ```bash
 +-------------------------------+